 - 2.7% of people in the U.S. are working-age people receiving long-term disability payments from the Social Security Administration [ref].
 Diagnoses range from strokes and mental illness to things as minor as high blood pressure. [ref]

-If we add into this all the long-term sick people (e.g. cancer patients, and therefore outside of what can be covered by a normal “sick day”), people in prison, mothers with newborn infants, etc., we can see that roughly half the residents in our new city may not be “working” at any given time if these stats hold.
+That adds up to 46.8 % of the U.S. population that is not available for work.
+If we add into this all the long-term sick people, people in prison, mothers with newborn infants, etc., we can see that roughly half of the 1 million residents in our new city may not be “working” at any given time if these stats hold.
 This is what we see in America anyway.

 Is this fair?
 If you are 30, and able-bodied, how would you feel about doubling your personal workload and doing the work to grow all of the food that a newly-retired 65-year-old needs to eat?
 The retiree is sitting in his recliner doing nothing, while you are spending 2X your time every week growing and serving the food he eats.
 You are also making his clothes, building/maintaining his housing, etc. Depending on who you are and how you approach the world, this might feel great (“He has been working hard for 40 years, and now he really deserves to rest in his recliner!”) or awful (“Lazy good for nothing leach – he is perfectly capable of growing his own food at age 65!
 My father is fit as a fiddle at age 85!”).

-This brings up some great questions when it comes to the societal norms that will be used by the citizens living inside our new city.
+This brings up some great questions about the societal norms that will be used by the citizens living inside our new city.
 Everyone in the city needs food to eat every day.
 Someone has to produce and serve the food that the one million residents need to eat.
 Typically a person contributes the labor to grow his or her own food.
 But what about these scenarios?

 - Should a person who is “retired” at age 65 be relieved of all of the responsibility of growing his or her own food?
 Does an able-bodied 65-year-old person get to sit idle in the city and eat food produced by others?
 Or should a 65-year-old person be asked to continue helping with food production as he/she is able, potentially right up until the day he/she dies?